nasa/progpy/README.md

 * Vanderbilt University

 ## Acknowledgements
 The structure and algorithms of this package are strongly inspired by the [MATLAB Prognostics Model Library](https://github.com/nasa/PrognosticsModelLibrary), [MATLAB Prognostics Algorithm Library](https://github.com/nasa/PrognosticsAlgorithmLibrary), and the [MATLAB Prognostics Metrics Library](https://github.com/nasa/PrognosticsMetricsLibrary).
-We would like to recognize Matthew Daigle and the rest of the team that contributed to the Prognostics Model Library for the contributions their work on the MATLAB library made to the design of prog_models.
+We would like to recognize Matthew Daigle and the rest of the team that contributed to the Prognostics Models, Algorithms, and Metrics Libraries for the contributions their work on the MATLAB library made to the design of progpy.

 ## Notices
 Copyright © 2021 United States Government as represented by the Administrator of the National Aeronautics and Space Administration.
 All Rights Reserved.